SAP/spartacus-docs/_pages/dev/features/express-checkout.md

 ## Configuring Express Checkout

+The configuration model for express checkout includes two properties: `express` and `defaultDeliveryMode`.
+These properties are defined in `checkout.config.ts`.

-Spartacus provides some default delivery mode preferences, as shown in the following example:
+Spartacus also provides some default delivery mode preferences, as shown in the following example:

 ```typescript
 enum DeliveryModePreferences {